Good evening everyone! Welcome back to another episode of . . .

 Why Are We Building This Deck?

-Now, the biggest question you need ask yourself when you are building new brew is—yep, you guessed it—"why?"
+The biggest question you need ask yourself when you are building new brew is—yep, you guessed it—why?
 Why are we making this deck?
 What is our goal?
 Are we trying to make a new busted combo deck?
 Are we trying to make the fastest aggressive deck possible?
 Are we trying to utilize a certain powerful card?
 Are we trying to exploit a hole in the metagame?

-You may build a fast aggressive deck full of creatures and burn, but does it have advantages over Mono-Red Aggro or Mono-Blue Devotion?
+You may build a fast aggressive deck full of creatures and burn, but does it have advantages over Mono-Red Aggro, R/G Aggro, or The Aristocrats?

-You may build a grindy Grixis Control deck, but can it compete with the control decks that have access to Sphinx’s Revelation?
+You may build a grindy RUG Control deck, but can it compete with the control decks that have access to Sphinx’s Revelation?

-And of course there is the context of the format itself as well.
+And, of course, there is the context of the format itself as well.
 A deck can be very good in the abstract, but it may not be able to survive if the format is unusually hostile towards it.
-For example, when Affinity was the major deck in Standard, almost every non-Affinity deck was playing main deck Oxidizes and loads of other artifact removal in their sideboards.
+For example, when Affinity was the major deck in Standard, almost every non-Affinity deck was playing maindeck Oxidizes, and loads of other artifact removal in their sideboard.
 Even though the Krark-Clan Ironworks combo decks were a completely different strategy than Affinity and might have even been overpowered in other formats, they were not as good as Affinity and could not complete with Affinity’s success.

 Competitive or Fun?

-The final question we need to ask about this deck is "what are we making this deck for?"
+The final question we need to ask about this deck is “what are we making this deck for?”
 Are we having fun at FNM?
-Or are we trying to take this deck to the next level and take down a PTQ or SCG Open with it?
-FNM is supposed to be fun, and your beloved host has played some really wacky decks himself at various FNMs in years past.
-One was a Heartbeat of Spring / Myojin of the Seeing Winds combo deck that would take infinite turns with Beacon of Tomorrows that was always a crowd pleaser.
+Or are we trying to take this deck to the next level and take down a PTQ or StarCityGames.com Standard Open with it?
+FNM is supposed to be fun, and I’ve played some really wacky decks myself at various FNMs in years past (one was a Heartbeat of Spring / Myojin of the Seeing Winds combo deck that would take infinite turns with Beacon of Tomorrows).

-We are going to take a quick commercial break, so stay tuned for our challenger Brian Schlactus’ brew, coming up right after these messages from our sponsor!
+We are going to take a quick commercial break, so stay tuned for our challenger Danny Jessup’s brew, coming up right after these messages from our sponsor!

 Why Are We Building This Deck?